 Libraries, Museums & Historical Societies

-The Advantage Preservation team has been partnering with Libraries, Colleges, and Historical Societies to preserve their local history one community at a time.
-We take great pride in our work to preserve the past, make it accessible in the present, and ensure its future…..and it all starts with converting local historical newspapers and other documents onto 35mm Silver Halide Microfilm, It is critical to protect the valuable printed content, from the ravages of time.
-Our internal microfilm standards exceed ANSI/AIIM standards for microfilm preservation.
-We compliment these microfilm services with powerful digital search tools, so the history is not only preserved for future generations, it is also easily accessible to the current one.
+The Advantage Archives’ team has been partnering with Libraries, Colleges, and Historical Societies to preserve their local history one community at a time.
+We take great pride in our mission to preserve the past, make it accessible in the present, and ensure its future…..and it all starts with converting local historical newspapers, pictures, books, maps, and other documents onto 35mm Silver Halide Microfilm, and provide practical digital access to the content that was previously available only in a limited format.
+It is critical to protect the valuable printed content, from the ravages of time. and equally important is the ability for our communities to connect to their past through digital access.

 Through a collaborative approach, we will partner with your institution, your local publisher, and other like minded individuals in your community, to ensure that the “first rough draft of history” is both archived AND accessible, with our microfilm and digital offerings.